splunk/splunk-library-javalogging/README.md

 ### Sending events to HTTP Event Collector

 HTTP Event Collector requires Splunk 6.3+.
-Splunk Java SDK supports sending events through *java.util.logging*, *log4j* and *logback* standard loggers.
+Splunk Java library supports sending events through *java.util.logging*, *log4j* and *logback* standard loggers.
 In order to use HTTP Event Collector it has to be enabled on the server and an application token should be created.